 Kashima, E. S., & Hardie, E. A. (2000).
 Development and validation of the relational, individual, and collective self-aspects (RIC) scale.
 Journal of Asian Social Psychology, Special Issue on Culture and Self, 3, 19-48.

 Kashima, E. S., & Kashima, Y. (1998).
 Culture and language: The case of cultural dimensions and personal pronoun use.
 Journal of Cross-Cultural Psychology, 29, 461-486.

 Kashima, E. S., & Kashima, Y. (1993).
 Perceptions of general variability of social group.
 Social Cognition, 11, 1-21.

 Kashima, Y., Siegal, M., Tanaka, J., & Kashima, E. S. (1992).
 Do people believe behaviours are consistent with attitudes?
 Towards a cultural psychology of attribution processes.
 British Journal of Social Psychology, 31, 1-14.

-- Psychological threat and regulation
+- Psychological threat and managing threat

 - Cultural neuroscience

 - Cross-cultural adaptation and culture learning